Château d'Issan

+In the past, Gustave Emmanuel Roy was one of the owner.

 Production

 The vineyard abuts other Margaux châteaux, including Château Palmer and Château Margaux itself, in separate lots totalling 41 ha.
 The grape varieties cultivated are 62% Cabernet Sauvignon, 38% Merlot.

 Producing annually 6,000 cases of the Grand vin, d'Issan also makes a second wine under the label Blason d’Issan.